What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-Of course, what one could still do is measuring all contexts, or subsets of compatible observables (possibly by Einstein-Podolsky-Rosen type~\cite{epr} counterfactual inference) -- one at a time -- on different subensembles prepared in the same state by Einstein-Podolsky-Rosen type~\cite{epr} experiments, and comparing the complete sets of results with classical predictions~\cite{ghz}.
-For instance, multiplying all products of dichotomic $\pm 1$ observables within contexts, and summing up the results in parity proofs such as for the Cabello, Estebaranz and Garc{\'{i}}a-Alcaine logic depicted in Fig.~ref{2016-pu-book-chapter-qm-f-kspac} must yield differences between the classical and the quantum predictions -- in this case parity odd and even, respectively.
+Of course, what one could still do is measuring all contexts, or subsets of compatible observables (possibly by Einstein-Podolsky-Rosen type~\cite{epr} counterfactual inference)---one at a time---on different subensembles prepared in the same state by Einstein-Podolsky-Rosen type~\cite{epr} experiments, and comparing the complete sets of results with classical predictions~\cite{ghz}.